 What is Civil Litigation

 Civil litigation is the process of resolving a dispute between opposing parties through the court system.
-At Henry Street Law, our lawyers have over 25 years litigation experience acting in and advising on disputes that vary from the local Magistrates Court to the High Court of Australia.
+At Henry Street Law, our lawyers have 30 years litigation experience acting in and advising on disputes that vary from the local Magistrates Court to the High Court of Australia.

 Civil law grants to individuals the right to sue for debt, compensation, damages or for specific performance depending on the individual circumstances of the case in matters such as breach of contract, defamation, tort and negligence.

 When can I sue someone?